 How acid rain affects plants and animals is something easily understandable.
 What about its effects on buildings?
 Can acid have impacts on buildings too?

-Its components can make paint to be peel, stone construction appears old, worn down which reduces the architectural value and beauty.
+Its components can make paint peel, stone construction appears old, worn down, which reduces the architectural value and beauty.

 Want to know more about how acid rain damages buildings?

 Well, without wasting time, let’s get down to business.